asebak/embeddedlinux-jvmdebugger-intellij/README.md

 ![alt text][logo]

-Embedded Linux JVM Debugger is a Plugin for IDEA that makes it easier to develop Java apps for embedded systems running on Embedded Linux or on the Yocto Kernel.
+Embedded Linux JVM Debugger is a Plugin for IntelliJ that makes it easier to develop Embedded Java applications for embedded systems running on Embedded Linux or on the Yocto Kernel.
+It easily integrates with platforms like raspberry pi, ARM microprocessor boards, intel x86 boards, etc.

+  - Supports Java 6+ with VM arguments and program paramaters
-  - Custom Run and Debug configurations
+  - Custom Run and Debug configurations for your hardware board.
-  - Automatic Deployments to your target device using SSH and SFTP.
+  - Automatic rapid deployment to your target device using SSH and SFTP using a delta algorithm for your external jars.
-  - Project Templates and integration with PI4J https://github.com/Pi4J/pi4j/ specifically for the Raspberry Pi (RPi)
+  - Project Templates and integration with PI4J https://github.com/Pi4J/pi4j/ specifically for the Raspberry Pi (RPi).
-  - Supports the Yocto Kernel (You need the Meta Board Support Package Receipe For Java)
+  - Supports Yocto Project (You need the Receipe For Java and the Board Support Package Implementation for your H/W board).

 ### How To Use